peopleware/openapi/resource/relationships-and-search.md

 ```

 It makes sense to apply an extra filter on the relationships that must be searched in the index.
 The `search-document`
-of an entity will be extended with a property `dependents`.
-This property contains an array of discriminators that must
+and search index document of an entity will be extended with a property `dependents`.
+This property contains an array of
-be added as extra filter when searching the `href` on the `exact` field.
+discriminators that must be added as extra filter when searching the `href` on the `exact` field.

 ```json
 {